ELECTRONIC SIGNATURES

 An electronic signature can be any digital method signifying an individual’s intent to agree or approve the contents of a document.
-This encompasses a variety of formats:

 Typed Names: Typing one’s name at the end of an email or document, a rudimentary form of e-signature.